A Tour of Bosworth Battlefield

 Ambion Parva Village

-Ambion Parva - a fascinating replica Medieval Village, is an exciting new project on the Bosworth site, adjacent to the visitor centre, which creates a sense of medieval village life and is currently under construction.
-The village will include timber framed buildings that are replicas of vernacular homes that would have been used between the thirteenth and fifteenth centuries.
+Ambion Parva - a fascinating replica medieval village, is an exciting new project on the Bosworth site, adjacent to the visitor centre, which creates a sense of medieval village life.
+The village includes timber framed buildings that are replicas of vernacular homes that would have been used between the thirteenth and fifteenth centuries.

-Buildings on site will include a two storey house with jettied crossway known as 'Captains Retreat', a typical example of Medieval homes in the Warwickshire / Leicestershire area.'Gunners Cottage' is a cruck cottage and 'The Old Salt Road Inn', a Medieval ale house, ale and mead, drunk by both adults and children as an alternative to dirty water, were brewed on site.
-The Foundations have been prepared for the a Granary and further buildings on the site are planned, which will include a church, a barn and workshops.
-The building feature authentic joints for the period and have been constructed using traditional methods.
+Buildings on-site include a two-storey house with jettied crossway known as 'Captains Retreat', a typical example of Medieval homes in the Warwickshire / Leicestershire area.'Gunners Cottage' is a cruck cottage and 'The Old Salt Road Inn', a Medieval alehouse, ale and mead, drunk by both adults and children as an alternative to dirty water, were brewed on site.
+A granary and further buildings on the site include a church, a barn and workshops.
+The buildings feature authentic joints for the period and have been constructed using traditional methods.

 The Battlefield